|

 547. lacquer

-a black resinous substance obtained from certain trees and used as a natural varnish
+a black resinous substance that is used as a natural varnish

 548. laid